 Rebecca is an incest survivor, having experienced extended sexual abuse by her biological father.
-She is grateful that her journey to recovery has finally brought her to a place where she can be a public advocate for the many others who have suffered sexual trauma, and do so without shame.
+She is grateful that her long journey to recovery has finally brought her to a place where she can be a public advocate for the many others who have suffered the horrors of sexual trauma.
 Hence, You Can Help: A Guide for Family and Friends of Survivors of Sexual Abuse and Assault and her free online program for survivors, You Are Not Alone .

 Rebecca has addressed lay people, professionals, and students at a variety of venues on the ramifications of sexual trauma and methods for facilitating recovery ~ including the NY State Office of Mental Health Grand Rounds at Rockland Psychiatric Center, the Mid-Hudson Forensic Psychiatric Center affiliated with Columbia University, two speeches at Fordham University Graduate School, the Juilliard School of Music, Drama & Dance, the University of California Santa Barbara, Take Back The Night, and The New School in NYC.